Straw Incorporation Measure payments begin to issue

 Queries

-Farmers wishing to contact the Department regarding their SIM payment can ring the direct payments helpline at 057-867 4422; alternatively they can send an email to SIM@agriculture.gov.ie.
+Farmers wishing to contact the Department regarding their SIM payment can ring the direct payments helpline at 057-867 4422 or by email to SIM@agriculture.gov.ie.

 SHARING OPTIONS: